VANDAL/prism/docs/source/index.rst

 ..
-Sigil2 documentation master file, created by sphinx-quickstart on Thu Aug 11 18:44:28 2016.
+Prism documentation master file, created by sphinx-quickstart on Thu Aug 11 18:44:28 2016.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.